qsyed/DevOps-concepts/README.md

 #### Software Architecture Pattern
 > An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
 Architectural patterns are similar to software design pattern but have a broader scope.
+      > Client/Serve - This pattern consists of two parties; a server and multiple clients.
+The server component will provide services to multiple client components.
+Clients request services from the server and the server provides relevant services to those clients.
+Furthermore, the server continues to listen to client requests.
+      > Peer-to-Peer - In this pattern, individual components are known as peers.
+Peers may function both as a client, requesting services from other peers, and as a server, providing services to other peers.
+A peer may act as a client or as a server or as both, and it can change its role dynamically with time.
+      > Monolithic - In software engineering, a monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.
+      >